 The change won't be limited to just BlackBerry 10 devices, but all BlackBerry devices available on the market.
 Currently the lower tier is available only for British Pound (GPB) and Euro (EUR) currencies.
 Other currencies such as the USD are expected to be announced soon.

 Earlier this week, RIM introduced the new BlackBerry World, previously named BlackBerry App World.

 The changes come just in time for the launch of BlackBerry 10 on 30 January at multiple media events around the world.
-Pocket-lint will be in attendance, to bring you the latest announcements.
+Pocket-lint will be in attendance.